rosflight/rosflight_ros_pkgs/README.md

    with `echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc`.
 Re-open your terminal so that this echo command can take effect.
 4. Create a rosflight workspace folder and cd into it with `mkdir rosflight_ws && cd rosflight_ws`.
-5. Clone the rosflight2 repository and its submodules with `git clone --recursive https://github.com/byu-magicc/rosflight2.git`.
+5. Clone the rosflight repository and its submodules with `git clone --recursive https://github.com/rosflight/rosflight.git`.
 6. Install all required dependencies with rosdep.
 To do so, initialize rosdep with `sudo rosdep init`, update with `rosdep update`, and install the dependencies with `rosdep install -i --from-path ./ -y --ignore-src`.